pergran1/pergran1/README.md

 ## Dashboards made using R and Flexdashboards

+The two links below are to dashboards created in **R**👨‍💻 using the packages **Shiny and Flexdashboard**.
+I have a huge experience with creating dashbords with **Superset, Qlik and data studio**

 #### [Tweets about the Swedish Tax Agency, “Skatteverket”](https://pergranberg.shinyapps.io/skvtwitter1/)
 ![tax](skatteverket.png)

 One of my first workplaces was at the Swedish tax agency.
 I was intrested in extracting how the swedish people write about the tax agency, would it be with hate? love? satisfaction? scandals?

 I used Python and R in this project.
 Python was used to download around 42 000 old tweets that mentions “Skatteverket”, I was able to do this by using the package [GetOldTweets3](https://pypi.org/project/GetOldTweets3/) in Python.

-I used R and the package Rtweet to download data from the official account of Skatteverket.Rtweet can download every tweet from a twitter account and was therefore perfect to use when analyzing the account of Skatteverket.
+I used R and the package Rtweet to download data from the official account of Skatteverket.
+Rtweet can download every tweet from a twitter account and was therefore perfect to use when analyzing the account of Skatteverket.

 ## Projects analyzing data with **R**